 What’s the difference between cosmetics that are ‘Vegan’ vs. ‘Vegetarian’?

-Beauty products that are vegetarian don’t contain ingredients that were part of an animal but they may contain ingredients that were made by an animal such as honey, beeswax, egg whites (albumen), milk substance, etc.
+Vegetarian beauty products don’t contain ingredients that were part of an animal.
+Still, they may contain ingredients made by an animal such as honey, beeswax, egg whites (albumen), milk substance, etc.

 Whereas vegan cosmetics do not contain anything that came from or was produced by living or killed animals.